 - Working Groups

-The CESM community is coordinating the production of a large ensemble using a 1-degree version of CESM-CAM5 (0.9x1.25_gx1v6, IPCC AR5 model).
+The CESM community is coordinating the production of a large ensemble using a 1-degree version of CESM1(CAM5) (0.9x1.25_gx1v6, IPCC AR5 model).
 Clara Deser (cdeser at ucar.edu) and Jennifer Kay (Jennifer.E.Kay@colorado.edu) are leading the planning effort on behalf of the community.
-Ensemble members go from 1920 to 2100 using historical forcing (1920-2005) and RCP8.5 forcing (2005-2100).
+Ensemble members go from 1920 to 2100 using historical forcing (1920-2005) and RCP8.5 forcing (2006-2100).
 Ensemble spread is generated using round-off differences in the initial atmospheric state.
-We are aiming to get as many ensemble members as possible, to expand on the 30 members already completed at NCAR and the 5 members completed at the University of Toronto.
+We are aiming to get 40 ensemble members, to expand on the 33 members already completed at NCAR and the 5 members completed at the University of Toronto.
 Companion multi-century pre-industrial (1850) control runs with varying degrees of atmosphere-ocean coupling are also available: fully coupled (1800 years), slab ocean (TBD years), and atmosphere-only (2600 years).

 A list of publications using the CESM1(CAM5) Large Ensemble can be found here (linked to http://www2.cesm.ucar.edu/models/experiments/LENS/publications).
 If you would like to add a publication to this list, please contact Adam Phillips (asphilli at ucar.edu).
 When presenting results either in oral or written form, please acknowledge the CESM1(CAM5) Large Ensemble Community Project and supercomputing resources provided by NSF/CISL/Yellowstone.
 An overview paper of the Large Ensemble Project should be cited as follows:

-Kay, J. E., Deser, C., Phillips, A., Mai, A., Hannay, C., Strand, G., Arblaster, J., Bates, S., Danabasoglu, G., Edwards, J., Holland, M. Kushner, P., Lamarque, J.-F., Lawrence, D., Lindsay, K., Middleton, A., Munoz, E., Neale, R., Oleson, K., Polvani, L., and M. Vertenstein (in press), The Community Earth System Model (CESM) Large Ensemble Project: A Community Resource for Studying Climate Change in the Presence of Internal Climate Variability, Bulletin of the American Meteorological Society, doi: 10.1175/BAMS-D-13-00255.1
+Kay, J. E., Deser, C., Phillips, A., Mai, A., Hannay, C., Strand, G., Arblaster, J., Bates, S., Danabasoglu, G., Edwards, J., Holland, M. Kushner, P., Lamarque, J.-F., Lawrence, D., Lindsay, K., Middleton, A., Munoz, E., Neale, R., Oleson, K., Polvani, L., and M. Vertenstein (2015), The Community Earth System Model (CESM) Large Ensemble Project: A Community Resource for Studying Climate Change in the Presence of Internal Climate Variability, Bulletin of the American Meteorological Society, doi: 10.1175/BAMS-D-13-00255.1, in press